4dn-dcic/fish_omics_format/docs/source/intro.rst

 FISH Omics Format rationale
 ---------------------------

-This document describes the **4DN FISH Omics Format - Chromatin Tracing (FOF-CT)**, a community data format designed for capturing and exchanging the results of Chromatin Tracing experiments.
+This document describes the **FISH Omics Format - Chromatin Tracing (FOF-CT)**, a community data format designed for capturing and exchanging the results of Chromatin Tracing experiments.

 FOF-CT is directly compatible with both **ball-and-stick** and **volumetric** Chromatin Tracing techniques.